Otto Jírovec: Books

-Professor Jírovec wrote 11 books, published some 280 scientific articles and 250 articles popularizing scientific work.
+Otto Jírovec wrote 11 books, published some 280 research articles, and 250 articles popularizing research work.

 Awards

 Otto Jírovec received various awards for his work.
 He was a member of the Royal Czech Society of Sciences, Masaryk Academy of Labor and the Czechoslovak National Council research.
 In 1953, he became a corresponding member of the Czechoslovak Academy of Sciences.
 He was awarded an honorary doctorate by the Medical Faculty of Humboldt University in Berlin and the Faculty of Science of the University of Clermont-Ferrand.